voorloopnul/pipetaxon/README.md

 ```

-> NOTE: You need the create (or provide) valid credential to access the database.

 ### Using custom lineage

 By default all ranks present in NCBI will be part of your newly created taxonomy database, if you want to use a custom lineage
-*(removing ranks that don't aggregate in your project)*, you can easily do that replacing the line `VALID_RANKS = []` to something like:
+*(removing ranks that don't add value to your project)*, you can easily do that by replacing the line `VALID_RANKS = []` to something like:

  ```
  VALID_RANKS = ["kingdom", "phylum", "class", "order", "family", "genus", "species"]
  ```

-Keep in mind that you can't change these values after building your database, if you already have one running you first
+Keep in mind that you can't change this settings after building your database, if you already have one pipetaxon instance running, you first
 need to clear it's data

 ```
 ./manage.py build_database --clear ~/data/
 ```

-Them run again the build process:
+Then you can run again the build process:

  ```
  ./manage.py build_database --taxonomy ~/data/